-When it comes to ScreenFlow background music and sound effects, it’s pretty simple to use.
-In this blog, I’m going to show you how to add music in ScreenFlow, adjust your music settings, and where to find royalty-free background music so you don’t get into copyright trouble!
+When it comes to ScreenFlow background music and sound effects, adding music in ScreenFlow can seem complicated at first.
+In this post, I’m going to show you how to add music in ScreenFlow, adjust your music settings, and where to find royalty-free background music so you don’t get into copyright trouble!

-> Some product links in this post are affiliate links, and I will be compensated when you purchase by clicking our links.
+Some product links in this post are affiliate links, and I will be compensated when you purchase by clicking our links.
 Read my disclosure policy here.

 When it comes to background music in ScreenFlow, there is a question of where to get sound effects and background music that won’t get you into copyright trouble.

 ScreenFlow has its own built-in media library that you can pay between 50 to 80 bucks a year, depending on whether you bundle it with your ScreenFlow license or not.
 This gives you access to an ever-growing library of over 500,000 unique images, audio, and video clips.
 It’s wonderful that ScreenFlow has this built-in media library because you have images and audio at your fingertip, plus you don’t have to worry about any copyright issues.